 EMG signals are generated in response to neural signals, sent from the brain, when the individual attempts to move their limb.
 These signals continue to be sent even after amputation of the limb; however, this valuable control information cannot be accessed.

-After TMR, neural signals from transferred nerves cause target muscles to contract, generating new EMG control signals.
-TMR thus allows access to neural control information that was lost due to amputation.
+After TMSKR, neural signals from transferred nerves cause target muscles to contract, generating new EMG control signals.
+TMSKR thus allows access to neural control information that was lost due to amputation.

-The four nerves involved in TMR surgery are the:
+The four nerves involved in TMSKR surgery are the: